kumakyoo42/oma-file-formats/OPA.md

 ## General Structure

 Files in OPA format are text files.
-Empty lines are ignored.
-Everything after a hashtag (#), including the hashtag, is ignored as well.
-Lines may be indented for better readablity.
+Blank lines are ignored.
+Anything after a hash (#), including the hash, is also ignored.
+Lines can be indented for better readability.
 The first line should start with `#OPA` for better recognition of OPA files.

-With the exception of tag pairs every line consists of a name followed by a colon (without whitespace in between), which may be followed by some other information, depending on the name.
+Except for tag pairs, each line consists of a name followed by a colon (without whitespace in between), which may be followed by some other information, depending on the name.

-All coordinates in opa files are in WGS84, with a precision of 7 fractional digits.
+All coordinates in Opa files are in WGS84, with a precision of 7 fractional digits.
 Longitude is given before latitude.

 ## Grammar